jobelche/Empirical-Accuracy/README.md

 ## Skip the filler...

 This guide is going to assume that the reader knows the basics of firearms and ammination.
+The temptation to fill the first 70 pages with definations of trigger shoes and blackpowder burn rates will be resisted.
+That is what the index is for

-## BLOT (Bottom Line On TOP)
+B# BLOT (Bottom Line On TOP)

-Most mid tier rifles running factory ammo will outshot most shooters.
-More than a handfull of "budget" tier rifles will do the same.
-There is no magical encantation to make procision shooting "easy".
+Most mid tier rifles running mid teir ammonition will out perform most shooters.
+More than a handfull of "budget" tier rifles brands will do the same.
+There is no incantation you can say to a bag rest or magical rune to carve into the barrel to make procision shooting "easy".
 It is hard and nothing is changing that.
 Anyone telling you differnt is selling somthing.

+##